mattermost/docs/source/about/editions-and-offerings.rst

 Mattermost plans consist of features and entitlements available either free or as a paid subscription service.

-We have three primary plans available to our self-hosted and cloud users:
+We have three primary plans available:

-* **Mattermost Free** - This a free version of our collaboration suite designed for single teams.
+* **Mattermost Free** - This a free version of our collaboration suite designed for single teams (self-hosted only).
 * **Mattermost Professional** - This is a paid subscription service providing advance access controls and user management for managers leading teams of teams.
 * **Mattermost Enterprise** - This is a paid subscription service for large and sophisticated enterprise-scale deployments of the Mattermost suite.